aldonut/stocks/README.md

 # Stocks Tracker
+## Features
-App takes stocks data and creates graph to display trends.
+This application takes stocks data and creates graph to display trends.

+## Tools Used
+- Python
+- PyCharm as IDE